History of China–United States relations: Caleb Cushing

-Massachusetts diplomat Caleb Cushing as commissioner and Minister.
-With the goal of impressing the Imperial Chinese court, the Cushing mission suddenly appeared with four Navy warships, loaded with gifts that exalted scientific wonders including revolvers, telescopes, and an encyclopedia.
+Massachusetts diplomat Caleb Cushing as commissioner and minister.
+With the goal of impressing the Imperial Chinese court and gaining access to the five ports, the Cushing mission suddenly appeared with four Navy warships, loaded with gifts that exalted scientific wonders including revolvers, telescopes, and an encyclopedia.
 His arrival at Macau in February 1844 created a local sensation, but the Chinese government was reluctant to designate another most favored nation.
 Cushing cleverly mixed the carrot and stick.
 He warned – against the backdrop of his warships – that not to receive an envoy was a national insult.
 He threatened to go directly to the Emperor – an unheard of procedure.
-The Emperor tried delay, but he finally sent an envoy to negotiate with Cushing, leading to the signing of the Treaty of Wanghia in the village of Wanghia on 3 July 1844.
+The Emperor tried delay, but he finally sent an envoy to negotiate with Cushing, leading to the signing of the Treaty of Wanghia on 3 July 1844.
 In addition to most favored nation status, Cushing made sure that Americans received extraterritoriality, which meant that legal cases involving Americans inside China would be tried by Western judges, not by Chinese judges.
 In the following years American trade with China grew rapidly, thanks to the high-speed clipper ships which carried relatively small amounts of high-value cargo, such as ginseng and silk.
 American Protestant missionaries also began to arrive.
 The popular Chinese reaction was mostly hostile, but there was a favorable element that provided a base of support for American missionaries and businessmen.
-By 1850–64, China was enmeshed in the Taiping rebellion which cost millions of lives, and foreign trade stagnated.
+Foreign trade and popular Chinese opinion of outsiders in general, suffered during the Taiping Rebellion; which lasted from 1850 to 1864, cost millions of Chinese deaths and led to a stagnation in foreign trade.

 During the Second Opium War, American and Qing forces briefly clashed in November 1856 at the Battle of the Barrier Forts, the first instance of military engagement between the two.
 After China's defeat in the Second Opium War, the Xianfeng Emperor fled Beijing.
 His brother Yixin, the Prince Gong, ratified the Treaty of Tientsin in the Convention of Peking on 18 October 1860.
 This treaty stipulated, among other terms, that along with Britain, France, and Russia, the United States would have the right to station legation offices in Beijing.